midhunhk/midhunhk.github.io/about.md

   "No one told you when to run, you missed the starting gun" - Time by Pink Floyd from The Dark Side of The Moon (1973)
 </blockquote>

 I am a Software enthusiast, Android application developer, technical writer and open source contributor.
 I mainly listen to [Progressive and Alternative rock](https://open.spotify.com/user/ot6rqwy1bx1yfubp08uvx264k), watch all types of [movies](https://letterboxd.com/midhunhk/), read fiction (often) and loves [Photography](https://www.instagram.com/midhunhk).
-Visit my [Bio](https://midhunhk.github.io/bio/).

 Having learnt programming with **C and C++**, I have a strong understanding of various Data Structures and Design Patterns.